ReKon64/SPADE/README.md

 # ?
 # 1. Plugins key -> plugin name -> command -> result 1, result 2

-# Maybe use topology for everything?
-Would solve the issue of udp blocking tcp
+# REFACTOR NMAP INTO LEVEL 0 DEPENDENCY.
+AS INTENDED.
+SEE DISCORD FOR COPILOT CONVO
+# if xml input and target ip specified -> overwrite host value in XML with specified target and proceed
-# Generic product is broken
+# Generic product exploit search is broken
+# Implement prefix for unknown services for extensibility.
 # Add OS type at the head where hostname etc. lies
-# Create plugin execution order mechanism.
-Maybe a config file even
 # FIX THREADING IT USES 16 THREADS PER PORT FUCKKK
 # Test SMB crawling
 # Fingerprint